apache/maven-site/content/markdown/configure.md

 ### `$MAVEN_OPTS` - `%MAVEN_OPTS%`

-The contents of this variable is placed in the `java` command _before_ the class name, and can therefore be used to provide additional arguments to the JVM.
+The contents of this variable is placed in the `java` command _before_ the class name, and can therefore be used to provide additional arguments to the Java Virtual Machine (JVM) without having to specify them on the command line every time.

-FIXME:  Better example of what to use.
+Examples include garbage collector and memory configuration, but _not_ options to Maven itself

-This variable contains parameters used to start up the JVM running Maven and can be used to supply additional options to it.
-E.g. JVM memory settings could be defined with the value `-Xms256m -Xmx512m`.
+Use `java --help` and `java -X` to see what is possible in this particular JVM.

 <!--
 ### `$MAVEN_ARGS`